WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 > Lagged values for the daily change in OASs across different credit ratings can predict the future state of equity markets.

+It is also recommended that the user read [Project_3_Presentation](Project_3_Presentation.pptx) prior to proceeding further, as it provides additional context for the user.

 ### Project Notebooks

 **Notebook:  [SourceData.ipynb](SourceData.ipynb)**